Mailu/Mailu/docs/swarm/master/README.md

 ### Ratelimits

-Because all requests originate from the same ip address you probably also want to disable ratelimits.
+When using ingress mode you probably want to disable ratlimits, because all requests originate from the same ip address.
 Otherwise automatic login attempts can easily DoS the legitimate users.

 ## Scalability